AnasOnGit/react-js-modal/README.md

 # Features to add

 - [x] Closing Modal with buttons
+- [x] Press Esc to close the model
-- [ ] Press Esc to close the model
+- [ ] Double click bg to close the model
 - [x] Responsive Modal
 - [ ] Support dark theme